dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

 The Structure of a Pelican Theme
 =================================

 You can find the minimum requirements for a working pelican theme `here <https://pelican.readthedocs.org/en/latest/themes.html>`_, but my theme expands on this a bit, to add extra features.
-The current structure of the blueprint theme looks like this.
+The current structure of the blueprint theme looks like this:

 .. code-block:: console